Key points

 The importance of rivers and wetlands in NSW

 Rivers and wetlands support life across NSW.
-Wetlands cover nearly 6% of NSW, with most ocuring west of the Great Dividing Range.
-Rivers and wetlands provide NSW with most of its freshwater and support people, ecosystems and the economy
+Wetlands cover nearly 6% of NSW, with most occurring west of the Great Dividing Range.
+Rivers and wetlands are vital sources of water to support people, ecosystems and the economy

 People